 FLORA WITH FAUNA

-Born in Tasmania in 1973, Rodda has held over 16 solo exhibitions in Australia and New Zealand and has shown in group exhibitions and festivals internationally and around the country.
-He was a finalist in the Wynne Prize at the Art Gallery of New South Wales in 2013 and in 2014 won the Glover Prize, Australia’s richest prize for landscape painting.
+Born in Tasmania in 1973, Mark Rodda has held over 16 solo exhibitions in Australia and New Zealand and has shown in group exhibitions and festivals internationally and around the country.
+In 2013 he was a finalist in the Wynne Prize at the Art Gallery of NSW and in 2014 won the Glover Prize, Australia’s richest prize for landscape painting.